FBI boss Kash Patel gave New Zealand officials 3D-printed guns illegal to possess under local laws - WTOP News

 Chambers didn’t specify how the weapons had been rendered inoperable before Patel gifted them.
 Usually this means the temporary disabling of the gun’s firing mechanism.

-Three of New Zealand’s most powerful law enforcement figures said they received the gifts at meetings July 31.
-Chambers was one recipient, and the other two were Andrew Hampton, Director-General of the country’s human intelligence agency NZSIS, and Andrew Clark, Director-General of the technical intelligence agency GCSB, according to a joint statement from their departments.
+Three of New Zealand’s most powerful law enforcement figures said they received the gifts at meetings on July 31.
+Chambers was one recipient, and the other two were Andrew Hampton, director-general of the country’s human intelligence agency NZSIS, and Andrew Clark, director-general of the technical intelligence agency GCSB, according to a joint statement from their departments.

+Two senior elected officials, Police Minister Mark Mitchell and Judith Collins, minister responsible for the military and spy agencies, said Wednesday that Patel had given them pistols too.

 A spokesperson for the spy agencies described the gift as “a challenge coin display stand” that included the 3D-printed inoperable weapon “as part of the design.”
 The officials sought advice on the gifts the next day from the regulator that enforces New Zealand’s gun laws, Chambers said.